Hajji Ebrahim Shirazi: Coup against Sayed Morad Khan

 Ebrahim knew Lotf Ali Khan was more popular than Sayed Morad Khan among the people, officials and khans of Fars.
 In correspondence with Lotf Ali, Ebrahim expressed his support and assured him he would help him regain the throne.
 Lotf Ali Khan went to Bushehr to form an army and asked the governor Sheikh Nasr for help.
 Nasr could only gave Lotf Ali Khan 300 men so Lotf Ali Khan quickly left for Shiraz.

 After the news of Lotf Ali Khan's departure reached Sayed Morad Khan, he sent Shah Morad Khan Zand with an army that had been preparing for seven days to confront Lotf Ali Khan.
 But ten miles from Bushehr, two of Lotf Ali's supporters, Fazl Ali Khan and Naqd Ali Khan, arrested him and waited for Lotf Ali Khan to arrive in Dalaki.
 Shah Murad Khan was murdered and his army was handed over to Lotf Ali, who now was marching towards Shiraz with more troops.

 When Ebrahim learned of Lotf Ali Khan's condition, he plotted a coup against Sayed Morad Khan.
-On May 8, 1789, Ebrahim and plotters, rushed into Arg and arrested Sayed Morad Khan, and executed many of those loyal to him.
+On 8 May 1789, Ebrahim and plotters, rushed into Arg and arrested Sayed Morad Khan, and executed many of those loyal to him.
 After learning of these events, Lotf Ali arrived in Shiraz overnight.
-He ordered that Sayed Morad Khan be blinded and killed and was crowned king on January 23, 1789.
+He ordered that Sayed Morad Khan be blinded and killed and was crowned shah on 23 January 1789.

 Conflict with Lotf Ali Khan

 An 1840 drawing by Eugène Flandin of interior view of Arg of Karim Khan.

-Since the coronation, the young king and Ebrahim had disputes, one of which was about the trial of Mirza Mahdi.
+Since the coronation, the young shah and Ebrahim had disputes, one of which was about the trial of Mirza Mahdi.
 Lotf Ali Khan punished his father's killers at the first opportunity but through the mediation of Ebrahim, he forgave one of the perpetrators, Mirza Mehdi, who was a relative of Ebrahim, but Lotf Ali Khan soon afterwards killed Mirza Mehdi at the instigation of his mother.
-Ebrahim considered this act a threat to his power and began to avoid the young king.
+Ebrahim considered this act a threat to his power and began to avoid the young shah.
 Ebrahim kept his allegiance until May 1790, when Lotf Ali Khan left Shiraz for southern Fars during a siege by Agha Mohammad Khan and set out to conquer Kerman.
 Lotf Ali appointed his younger son (or according to some sources his younger brother) Khosrow Khan as governor of Fars and Ebrahim as his regent.
 Lotf Ali Khan did not trust Ebrahim but could not remove him because Ebrahim was a popular figure whose support was crucial in stabilization of his new-found throne, so he took Ebrahim's eldest son Mirza Mohammad as a hostage.
 At this Ebrahim realized Lotf Ali Khan was against him, and he decided to break his bond with the Zand dynasty that had been established since the Karim Khan era, and to turn his allegiance to Agha Mohammad Khan Qajar.